Ken Uston: Blackjack

 In a 1983 Blackjack Forum interview, Uston related that he became fascinated by blackjack and its inherent strategies after meeting professional gambler Al Francesco in a poker game.
 Francesco had recently launched the first "big player" type of blackjack card counting team, and he recruited Uston to be one of his main team players.
 Their system was that members of the team would play at different tables around a casino, counting cards.
 When a count became extremely positive, they would flag the "big player" member of the team who would come in and place large bets.
 This technique would prevent the increased bet spread from being noticed by the pit bosses.
 On his first five-day run, the team won $44,100, of which Uston's share was $2,100.
 After two months of being a counter, Uston was promoted to "Big Player".

-Although Al Francesco and other team members have recounted in subsequent Blackjack Forum interviews that Uston made very little money for their team, Uston co-authored with Roger Rapoport a book entitled The Big Player (1977) in which he shared credit for many of his card-counting successes with his fellow team members, including noted Blackjack master-strategist Bill Erb.
-Soon after the publication of Uston's book, it is reported that Al Francesco's team found itself effectively barred from playing in Las Vegas.
+Uston co-authored a book entitled The Big Player (1977) with Roger Rapoport in which he shared credit for many of his card-counting successes with his fellow team members, including noted Blackjack master-strategist Bill Erb.